 The learning point?

-Even if you’re approach is poor, a great prize might save the day.
+Even if your approach is poor, a great prize might save the day.

 What does this mean for my competition?